jamesvici/vicibox/docs/source/installation/phase1_5.rst

 Phase 1.5
 #########
    Before ViciDial is installed and setup on the servers it is necessary to configure the network.
-Since this is a convenient stopping point it is also a good time to do other things like install updates or change the root password.
+Since this is a convenient stopping point it is also a good time to do other things like install updates.
+It's recommended to do both of these where possible

 .. toctree::